metio/ilo/docs/content/shell/runtimes.md

 $ ilo shell --runtime d
 ```

 **Important**: Many images use `root` as their default user.
 Mounting a local directory and writing files to it from inside the container might cause permission problems.
 Docker provides a **rootless** mode which alleviates those problems.
 Take a look at the [official documentation](https://docs.docker.com/engine/security/rootless/) for more details.
 In case running in a rootless configuration is not possible, either change the image you are using so that it does not use `root` anymore, or use the `--runtime-run-option` to specify the user while running the container.
+If all that sounds too confusing, use [podman](https://podman.io/) as your runtime instead.

 ## Podman